 Similar to their Cavalier King Charles cousin, the English Toy Spaniel is a toy companion that’s happiest in the laps of their loving owners.
 However, they’re even more low maintenance than the Cavaliers (in most cases).

 Overall, the English Toy is a much more reserved and quiet spaniel.
 That’s not to say they are not playful and mischievous – they’re just more easy-going in the home.
-English Toys do tend to develop strong bonds with a single person, though.
+English Toy Spaniels do tend to develop a strong bond with a single person, though.

 That said, I recommend these dogs for seniors looking for a companion, or first-time owners.
 In terms of physical activity, a English Toy Spaniel will often exercise himself.
 These dogs really don’t need much, so a simple stroll would suffice.